A1Liu/ted/src/compiler/README.md

 Make compiler nice to work with as a library, so we can run experiments on what kinds of patterns are helpful and what arent.

+## Eventual Goals
+1. Easy to develop on for those familiar with C semantics
+2. Easy to write scripts to automate the simple things
+3. Possible to optimize memory access patterns easily
+4. Possible to output human-readable code in another, more production-friendly language

-# Include in base language
+## Include in base language
 - Primitives, pointers, slices
 - Functions
 - Control flow